-In a nested case-control study, each eligible patient case was matched to three healthy controls (infants born to mothers colonized with the same serotype, not exposed to intrapartum antibiotics as evidenced by clinical history and in-vitro testing, and who survived to 90 days of life and were not admitted with an illness between birth and 90 days).
+In a nested case-control study, each eligible patient case was matched to 3 healthy controls (infants born to mothers colonized with the same serotype, not exposed to intrapartum antibiotics as evidenced by clinical history and in vitro testing, and who survived to 90 days of life and were not admitted with an illness between birth and 90 days).

-Laboratory methods
+Laboratory Methods

-Rectal and vaginal swabs were collected in Amies transport medium and transported for processing to the MRC/UVRI and LSHTM Research Unit, Entebbe, Uganda.
+Rectal and vaginal swabs were collected in Amies transport medium and transported for processing to the Medical Research Council/Uganda Virus Research Institute and London School of Hygiene and Tropical Medicine Research Unit, Entebbe, Uganda.
 Samples were sent to MRC with a cold chain maintained at the end of each working day and plated on the same day.
-They were cultured in Todd Hewitt Broth and incubated for 24 hours before being sub-cultured on Chromagar Strep B ®.
-Blood and cerebrospinal fluid cultures were processed at Makerere Microbiology Laboratories, Kampala.
+They were cultured in Todd Hewitt broth and incubated for 24 hours before being subcultured on Chromagar Strep B. Blood and cerebrospinal fluid cultures were processed at Makerere Microbiology Laboratories, Kampala.
 Detailed laboratory methods have been previously published [11].
-Antimicrobial susceptibility testing was performed at Cardiff University (Supplementary Methods S1).
-Minimum inhibitory concentrations (MICs) were determined for tetracycline, benzylpenicillin, gentamicin, erythromycin, clindamycin, levofloxacin and chloramphenicol.
-High-level gentamicin resistance (HLGR) defined as gentamicin MIC >128.
-Extracted genomic DNA using the QiaSymphony method was sent for whole genome sequencing at the Wellcome Sanger Institute, Hinxton, UK (Supplementary Methods S1).
-Whole genome sequencing was performed on the Illumina NovaSeq 6000 platform (Illumina, USA) with 150 bp paired -end reads as previously described (Supplementary Methods S1) [12].
-Serotype-specific anti-GBS CPS IgG concentrations for serotypes Ia, Ib, II III, IV and V were determined using the GASTON-adopted multiplex immunoassay (MIA) in cord and infant sera (Supplementary Methods S1) [13].
+Antimicrobial susceptibility testing was performed at Cardiff University (Supplementary Methods).
+Minimum inhibitory concentrations (MICs) were determined for tetracycline, benzylpenicillin, gentamicin, erythromycin, clindamycin, levofloxacin, and chloramphenicol.
+High-level gentamicin resistance (HLGR) was defined as gentamicin MIC >128 μg/mL.
+Extracted genomic DNA using the QiaSymphony method was sent for whole genome sequencing (WGS) at the Wellcome Sanger Institute, Hinxton, United Kingdom (Supplementary Methods).
+WGS was performed on the Illumina NovaSeq 6000 platform with 150 bp paired-end reads as previously described (Supplementary Methods) [12].
+Serotype-specific anti-GBS CPS IgG concentrations for serotypes Ia, Ib, II III, IV, and V were determined using the GASTON-adopted multiplex immunoassay in cord and infant sera (Supplementary Methods 1) [13].

-Statistical analysis
+Statistical Analysis

 Demographic and clinical characteristics were presented using proportions for categorical variables and medians for quantitative variables.
 The prevalence of GBS colonization was expressed as a proportion of the total number of participants in the birth cohort swabbed.
 The incidence of iGBS in the birth cohort was estimated using denominators of facility births in KNRH.
-Multivariable logistic regression models were used to assess the association between GBS colonization and pregnancy outcomes as described in Supplementary Methods S1.
+Multivariable logistic regression models were used to assess the association between GBS colonization and pregnancy outcomes as described in the Supplementary Methods.
 Geometric mean concentrations (GMCs) were reported, and the Mann-Whitney U test was used to compare concentrations between cases and controls.
 For patients with both cord and acute serum collected, cord serum was used.
-Serotypes with fewer than five cases were excluded from individual analysis due to insufficient sample size, but were included in the aggregate analysis.
+Serotypes with <5 cases were excluded from individual analysis due to insufficient sample size, but were included in the aggregate analysis.
 Statistical analyses were carried out in R version 4.3.0.